coderCleric/cleric-ow-mod-jam-5-base/README.md

 ## For entrants:

 Entries **must** take place in a shared solar system (named `"Jam5"`).
+For compatibility fixes to be properly applied, your mod **must** depend on this base mod.
 Each entry has two components: A starting platform in the Central Station, and a 2500m radius (5000m diameter) mini solar system.
 This space requirement includes hidden locations like Dark Bramble dimensions and Dreamworlds. **Each entry is required to have a starting platform and a centerOfSolarSystem body.**

 There is an example project repo [here](https://github.com/xen-42/ow-mod-jam-5-example).